Feb 25th 2017 Saturday 7pm to 10pm - Tarerer Festival - LIGHTHOUSE THEATRE, Corner of Liebig & Timor Streets, Warrnambool, Vic.

 March 10th 2017 Friday evening — The Warrnambool Folk Festival — The Gunditjmara dancers of Warrnambool performed their Brolga dance to a recording of Anne's Sarus Cranes

 May 12th 2017 Friday 8pm - Ensou - Matsudo Box Hill annual concert.
-Featuring traditional shakuhachi honkyoku in new contexts with simultaneous calligraphy; new songs by Noriko Tadano accompanied by tsugaru-jamisen & violin; world premier of a new choral work set to haiku by Kobayashi Issa; moving pieces for violin and voice; shakuhachi and viola... and more!
+Featuring traditional shakuhachi honkyoku in new contexts; new songs by Noriko Tadano accompanied by tsugaru-jamisen & violin; world premier of a new choral work set to haiku by Kobayashi Issa; moving pieces for violin and voice; shakuhachi and viola... and more!

 an act of creation in one fluid stroke; an incomplete circle...